 The next stage for smartwatches is most certainly tied up in the development of increasingly sophisticated health trackers.
 Watches have already been developed that can offer heart readings as accurate as you might get at the hospital.
 From there, it doesn’t seem like too much of a stretch to imagine health trackers that can accurately measure all bodily activities and even detect diseases.
 (Can the Star Trek tricorder be that far off?)

-Which raises the question, if our wearable tech is that advanced, will anyone even care if it tells time.
+This raises the question, if our wearable tech is that advanced, will anyone even care if it tells time.
 When does a watch become so sophisticated that it stops being a watch?
 And in a world where such technological advances are inevitable, will the simple un-smart watch still have a place?

 The Future of Mechanical Watches